mpchenette/poems/letter.md

 this verse is short a letter yet depite my earnest plea, i cannot seem to find it, would you mind helping me?

-I surveyed the many letters in this poem, though it's short    thoughn instead of but               // explored/surveyed but my gaze can't seem to find all twenty-six, think you could help?
+I surveyed the many letters in this poem,                                                                             though it's short                   // explored/surveyed though my gaze can't seem to find all twenty-six, think you could help?

+bjq

+I surveyed the many letters in this poem, though they're few, quick but true but my gaze just cannot find all twenty-six, what about you?

+I surveyed the many letters of this poem, quick and true, but my gaze can't seem to find all twenty-six.
+What about you?

+abcdefghijklmnopqrstuvwxyz